 But tetanus is also highly preventable.
 Through an affordable vaccine, women of childbearing age can stop tetanus.

-For more than two decades, UNICEF and its partners have immunized millions of women all over the globe, and they have helped eradicate the disease in some four dozen countries, most recently Ethiopia, Haiti, the Philippines, Kenya, Chad and the Democratic Republic of the Congo.
+Since 1999, UNICEF and its partners have immunized millions of women all over the globe, helping to eradicate the disease in dozens of countries — most recently Chad, the Democratic Republic of the Congo, Ethiopia, Haiti, Kenya and the Philippines.

-Since 2010, UNICEF has paired up with Kiwanis International in a historic initiative called The Eliminate Project, which aims to stop tetanus while providing other lifesaving services, including clean water, nutrition and other vaccines.
+From 2010-2020, UNICEF and partner Kiwanis International accelerated those efforts as part of an historic initiative that focused on stopping tetanus while also providing other lifesaving services, including clean water, nutrition and other vaccines.